-There is no doubt that Kenya is the uncontested “Safari Capital of the World”, In fact, the country is home to a number of incredible National Parks & Game Reserves, and it is arguably the place where the phrase ‘Hakuna Matata’ (no worries) originated from thus embodying the national attitude; where smile is the most valuable currency.
+There is no doubt that Kenya is the uncontested “Safari Capital of the World” the country is home to several incredible National Parks & Game Reserves, and it is arguably the place where the phrase ‘Hakuna Matata’ (no worries) originated from thus embodying the national attitude; where a smile is the most valuable currency.

 1. What are the current entry requirements for Kenya?

 To be allowed entry into Kenya, all passengers must have a negative PCR result that is less than 96 hours old from the time the test was taken until their arrival.
 On arrival, all passengers will be checked for Covid symptoms

 2. Will I need to Quarantine in Kenya before I can enjoy my Holiday?
 If so, how long?